kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 System Testing
 --------------

-This section focuses on some of the methods we used to test the requirements given above.
-It is important to note that many of these tests are manual in nature due to the nature of the systems being used.
-The robotic systems are physical systems, therefore many of the tests require manual user operation outside of code.
-For example, simple unit tests or other code based testing techniques would not be able to provide a level of testing that we need for these systems.
-This is because you cannot test the validity of a sensor reading from code, it must be verified manually.
+This section focuses on the system testing or the methods that could be used to fully end to end test the robotic systems in a competition like environment.
+It should be noted that fully automated end to end testing of the robot is out of the scope of 2018/2019 autonomy project.
+For this project we are preforming manual system testing using verificaiton of realworld results.
+The automated end to end testing can be preformed with a ros simulation package called gazebo.
+However, automated testing with gazebo requires a lot of time to setup and extensive 3d modeling of the physical robot and environment.

-For tests relating to accuracy, particularly in relation to the localization systems, we use manual measurement with tape measures to verify the correctness of a particular distance or position measurement.
+For system tests relating to accuracy, particularly in relation to the localization systems, we use manual measurement with tape measures to verify the correctness of a particular distance or position measurement.
 Other accuracy tests may include changing the state or conditions the system is operating in and then verifying the accuracy manually again.

-Like with accuracy tests, tests for resilience to failure are done by changing the state of the system or the operating conditions to something less desirable and noting the results and the ability of the system to cooperate with the challenge.
+Like with accuracy system tests, tests for resilience to failure are done by changing the state of the system or the operating conditions to something less desirable and noting the results and the ability of the system to cooperate with the challenge.
+In addition to changing the operating conditions we also can spoof sensor data using ROS's built in publisher/subscriber framework.
+With the abillity to spoof sensor data, false sensor readings can be sent to various other parts of the system to see how they respond.

+For a repeatability system tests, keeping the environment and state of the system the same is important.
+If this portion of the system testing was performed on an automated simulation environment, this would be trivial.
-For a repeatability test, keeping the environment and state of the system the same is important.
-Having an SSH connection into the system helps with resetting the state of the system after each test.
-Values of interest are recorded by hand or electronically and the results of several runs are compared for consistency.
+Without simulations, however, careful attention must be given to the state of the system, the starting state of the robot, and the envrionment it is in.
+Keeping these variables the same (within reason) helps to repeatedly test and manually measure the results to very repeatabillity of a given system.
+Having an active SSH connection into the system helps with resetting the state of the system after each test iteration.
+Values of interest are recorded by hand or electronically and the results of several runs can be compared for consistency.

 System Integration Analysis
 ---------------------------